OpenEvalProject/evals/manuscripts/elife-60681/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/60681/elife-60681-fig7-v1.jpg)

-**Figure 7.:** C.elegans sexual development.
+**Figure 7.:** elegans sexual development.
 In wild-type worms, male and female piRNA expression peaks during spermatogenesis and oogenesis, respectively.
 (Top) In snpc-1.3(-) mutants, male piRNA expression is abrogated, and female piRNA expression is moderately enhanced across sexual development relative to wild type.
 In TRA-1 binding site mutants, snpc-1.3 expression is de-repressed causing ectopic upregulation of male piRNAs and moderate repression of female piRNA expression during oogenesis relative to wild type.
 (Bottom) During spermatogenesis, SNPC-1.3 interacts with SNPC-4 at male promoters to drive male piRNA transcription.
 During oogenesis, TRA-1 represses the transcription of snpc-1.3 which results in the suppression of male piRNA transcription, thus leading to enhanced transcription of female piRNAs.

-## How is the expression of male and female piRNAs coordinated?
+### How is the expression of male and female piRNAs coordinated?

 Given its role as a putative male piRNA transcription factor, we expected that deletion of snpc-1.3 would result in loss of male piRNAs with no consequences to the expression of female piRNAs.
 However, loss of snpc-1.3 also results in increased female piRNA expression during spermatogenesis (Figure 3), whereas ectopic overexpression of snpc-1.3 during oogenesis leads to decreased female piRNA levels (Figure 5).
 Taken together, our findings suggest that transcription of male and female piRNAs is not completely separable from each other and that the balance in expression of the two piRNA subclasses may be dictated by the allocation of shared core transcription factors such as SNPC-4.